- any of numerous broad, flat bugs of the family Pentatomidae, that emit a disagreeable odor.

 I had to.

-Could I have, again, possibly started lobbing killings as this could be considered a breaking of our Stink Bug & Me treaty or do I instead go with the aforementioned understanding that the unattended can be considered fair game in Stink Bug Land?
+Could I have, again, possibly started lobbing killings, as this could be considered a breaking of our Stink Bugs & Me treaty or do I instead go with the aforementioned understanding that the unattended can be considered fair game in Stink Bug Land?

-Alright Ralph, we’re good for now.
+Alright Ralph, we are good for now my friend.
 We’ll just call this a one off.
 But please, if ya can, just grab and hold on to shit in my closet that I never wear will ya?
 Stop falling out of the seeming unimaginable.
-It’s uncomfortable at the thought.
+It’s very uncomfortable at the thought.

-Yesterday morning, after a stand up from my … ummm … make way to the bathroom in the morning pre-shower make way to the bathroom a something fell to the floor between my heels.
-It was a little on the hairy side.
+Yesterday morning, after a stand up from my … uhhhhh … make way to the bathroom in the morning pre-shower a something fell to the floor between my heels.
+Again.
+And it was a little on the hairy side.
 Bella, who is always my company around my legs and feet before I jump in the shower in the mornings, stepped over my feet to sniff at it … then promptly hightailed it out of there as if she had just sniffed at a cat demon or been bitten in the ass.
-It was nothing more than laundry fluff from yet another recently washed and dried long sleeve, layed on the futon dresser, but it scared the shit out of a cat enough to a mad sprint.
+Now it was nothing more than laundry fluff from yet another recently washed and dried long sleeve, layed on the futon dresser, but it scared the shit out of a cat enough to a mad sprint.
 Truthfully, it kinda concerned me a bit too.
-Well, at least it just stayed there, sat, all hairy and maybe worrisome but, still, just sat.
+But, at least it just stayed there, it sat, all hairy and maybe worrisome but, it just sat.

 In Bella’s defense it was some pretty frightening looking laundry fluff – something that John Carpenter might have imagined could sprout legs and scamper off malevolently – but it was still just laundry fluff.

-Seems agreements need now be reached with fluff as well I guess.
+Seems new agreements might need to be reached though with laundry fluff.